How to measure social media reach?

 You also need to set a goal.
 You might want to increase your company social media reach by creating a social media strategy which will be focused on driving engagement and sharing your hashtagged social media posts — more people will get to see it.

-Social media and non-social reach can be a KPI’s while tracking the performance of marketing campaigns.
+Social media and non-social reach can be a KPI’snot only when it comes to social media performance, but also while tracking the performance of marketing campaigns.

 By measuring reach, you can see how your marketing campaign spreads in social media and beyond and how many users it reaches.
 The more people it reaches, the better, or course.